-It is possible to install the TES as a single component.
+Install the TES as a single component.
 If installed as a single component, configure a database by clicking Start>Programs>Compuware>QADirector>DB Configuration Utility.
 The Select a Database dialog box appears.

 If connecting to an SQL Server, the TES is dependent on the SQL Server.
 The SQL Server must be started first.